Honolulu Museum of Art: HoMA Café & Coffee Bar

 The café was established in 1969.
-It had a simple menu and for over twenty years was operated by volunteers.
+It had a simple menu and for over 20 years was operated by volunteers.
 Professional management and staff were gradually added.
 In September 1999, the café was moved during construction of the Luce Pavilion Complex, and more than doubled in size to 3100 sqft.
-It overlooks a granite fountain with reflection pond and sculptures by Jun Kaneko.
+It overlooks a granite fountain with a reflection pond and sculptures by Jun Kaneko.

-The HoMA Café offers casual, contemporary cuisine and refreshments along with a signature island-style hospitality, perfectly complementing the museum experience.
+The HoMA Café offers casual, contemporary cuisine and refreshments along with a signature island-style hospitality, complementing the museum experience.
 The open-air Café is a designated ocean-friendly restaurant, committed to operating as sustainably as possible.

-The Coffee Bar is located outdoors in the museum's Palm Courtyard, with a selection of coffee and tea drinks, beer and wines, and grab-and-go menu items.
+The Coffee Bar is outdoors in the museum's Palm Courtyard, with a selection of coffee and tea drinks, beer and wines, and grab-and-go menu items.

 There is no museum admission charge to dine at the Café during lunch hours.